vishalcloudyuga/dcos-docs/1.7/administration/installing/cloud/gce.md

     [ssh_connection]
     ssh_args = -o ControlMaster=auto -o ControlPersist=60s -o UserKnownHostsFile=/dev/null
     ```
-Ensure The IP address for master0 in ./hosts is the next consecutive IP from bootstrap_public_ip.
+Ensure The IP address for master0 in dcos_gce/hosts is the next consecutive IP from bootstrap_public_ip, e.g. if bootstrap_public_ip = 1.2.3.4 then ensure master0 = 1.2.3.5

 1. To create and configure the master nodes run this command: